-- 304. Institutions should define their own standards for ensuring data quality and should strive to improve these standards over time.
+- 355. Institutions should define their own standards for ensuring data quality and should strive to improve these standards over time.
 They should measure their performance against these standards.
 Institutions should work on an ongoing basis to ensure that their data is of high enough quality to support their risk management processes and the calculation of their capital requirements.
 This could include reviewing the structure of input data to identify outliers or implausible values, changes from previous periods, and the amount of missing data.
-The review should also indicate whether the integrity of data is being maintained. - 305.
+The review should also indicate whether the integrity of data is being maintained. - 356.
 Regular reconciliation against accounting data could provide an additional quality check.
 Institutions need to identify and explain material divergences that come to light in the reconciliation.
 Full reconciliation may not be possible, as risk data may differ from accounting data for good reasons (for example, 'Conversion Factor' has no equivalent in accounting), but should be performed when possible.
-In any case, institutions should perform consistency checks that include an audit trail of data sources, total and record count checks when data move between systems, recording of data that are excluded or introduced at different stages of data manipulation, etc. Significant discrepancies should be investigated. - 306.
-There should be minimum checks including a periodic review by an independent party to confirm that data are accurate, complete, and appropriate.
+In any case, institutions should perform consistency checks that include an audit trail of data sources, total and record count checks when data move between systems, recording of data that are excluded or introduced at different stages of data manipulation, etc. Significant discrepancies should be investigated. - 357.
+Data should be subject to appropriate quality controls, according to their criticality.
+There should be minimum checks, including a periodic independent review to confirm that data are accurate, complete, and appropriate.

 For example, data quality could be reviewed by replicating the preparation of data (including collection and transformation) and the outputs of models, using the same databases and algorithms used by the institution.
 This could be done on a sample basis.

-Supervisors could assess specific parts of this
+Supervisors could assess specific parts of this process to verify the conclusions reached by the independent reviewer.

-- process to verify the conclusions reached by the independent reviewer. - 307.
-Institutions' rating assignment systems should include a well-justified policy on their tolerance for gaps in the data for an obligor and on conservative approaches to treating missing data, for example by substituting values They should seek to minimise the amount of missing data over time. - 308.
-The following types of documentation are essential: - Data policy and statement of responsibility: Institutions should establish an explicit data policy.
-They are responsible for ensuring the quality of their data and should be able to convince supervisors that they are meeting fit-for-purpose standards. - Data directory: Institutions should have clear data directories (dictionaries) that provide definitions of data items. - Database descriptions: Documentation for databases should allow institutions to provide supervisors with the information needed to determine the soundness of the databases.
-For example: - A general description of the databases (for example, information on the relational database model, including tables, keys, triggers, stored procedures; performance data such as overall maximal size; security information such as owner, users with read-and-write access, and maintenance responsibilities). - The source of the data. - The processes used to obtain and load the data. - The filters used to create and debug the database (e.g., maximum and minimum values and treatment of missing values). - Controls on access, consistency, etc. - A specific description of the variables included. - 309.
+- 358. Institutions' rating assignment systems should include a well-justified policy on their tolerance for gaps in the data for an obligor and on conservative approaches to treating missing data, for example by substituting values They should seek to minimise the amount of missing data over time. - 359.
+In order to facilitate the dialogue between institutions and supervisors on data quality standards, institutions should provide their supervisors with an adequate set of documentation.
+The following can be regarded as good practice:

+- Data policy and statement of responsibility: Institutions should establish an explicit data policy, which could be part of a general data policy.
+They are responsible for ensuring the quality of their data and should be able to convince supervisors that they meet fit-for-purpose standards. - Data directory: Institutions should have clear data directories (dictionaries) that provide definitions of data items. - Database descriptions: Documentation for databases should allow institutions to provide supervisors with the information needed to determine the soundness of the databases.
+For example: - A general description of the databases (for example, information on the relational database model, including tables, keys, triggers, stored procedures; performance data such as overall maximal size; security information such as owner, users with read-and-write access, and maintenance responsibilities). - The source of the data. - The processes used to obtain and load the data. - The filters used to create and debug the database (e.g., maximum and minimum values and treatment of missing values). - Controls on access, consistency, etc. - A specific description of the variables included. - 360.
 Institutions should prepare a global map of all the data and IT systems weaknesses found during the internal review process (for example, lack of automation) with an assessment of their impact on the final calculation.
 Institutions should also state how they plan to correct the weaknesses.